Five of Wands

 The card can, depending on the question being asked, denote friendly competition or sport.
 Although this competition is friendly, expect emotions to be high!

 An ongoing disagreement or area of resentment between you and a partner, lover or friend has ceased.
-This may be cause of celebration, but the card merely notes that the outward signs of the disagreement have ended.
+This may be a cause for celebration, but the card merely notes that the outward signs of the disagreement have ended.

 In extreme cases, the argument may have submerged into a game of passive-aggressiveness.